rapid7/metasploit-framework/documentation/modules/auxiliary/gather/qnap_lfi.md

 ### Introduction

-This module abuses a vulnerability in QNAP QTS and PhotoStation that allows an unauthenticated user to download files off the file system, and because the server runs as root, it's possible to include sensitive files, including ssh private keys and password hashes.
+This module exploits a local file inclusion in QNAP QTS and Photo Station that allows an unauthenticated attacker to download files from the QNAP filesystem.

+Because the HTTP server runs as root, it is possible to access sensitive files, such as SSH private keys and password hashes.

 `/etc/shadow` entries can be processed offline, the module saves them in the creds, and they can be cracked using john the ripper, or hashcat.